shannonphu/hackers-roadmap/README.md

 	* Using JS to interact with a website
 		* [Interacting with Forms](https://www.codecademy.com/courses/html-javascript-css/0/1)
 		* [Altering the DOM](http://eloquentjavascript.net/14_dom.html)
-6. Add animation, interaction, or a form to your website using Javascript!
+6. Project: Add animation, interaction, or a form to your website using Javascript!
 7. Congratz!
 You know enough to build static frontend websites!
 Keep practicing by making websites till you feel more comfortable.

 ### Backend Web Development